 The HydroSTART can operate in two current sensing modes: Low range (0.1 - 6 Amp) or high range (5 - 16 Amp).
 The current sensing mode is selected via DIP switch 4.
 DIP switch 4 off = low current range, DIP switch 4 on = high current range.
 The current sensing range in use is also indicated by the LEDs located in between the pump overload setting dials.
-If the LEDs are blue, low current range is selected, and if they are orange, high current range.
+If the LEDs are blue, low current range is selected, and if they are orange, high current range is selected.
+The current sensing range is pre-selected when the panel is ordered, with the code prefix (-LR or -HR) denoting the range.
 The user should not need to adjust the range but should check it is correct for the controller's rating during installation.
 Only the range that the controller is set up for should be used.
 For pumps with full load currents above 16 amps, the HydroSTART's current sensing cannot be used and external thermal overloads are required, see 'Thermal Overload Data' on page 12 for further information.